 Business-type activities.
-Business-type activities decreased the Town's net assets by \$270,786.
+Business-type activities decreased the Town's net assets by \$363,986.
 Key elements for the difference between the current year and prior year are:

-- Charges for services decreased by \$8,255.
-Operating revenues consist of water and wastewater department charges, as well as sanitation charges. - Expenses increased by \$24,068 from the prior year which was related to additional depreciation expense.
+- Charges for services increased by \$6,445.
+Operating revenues consist of water and wastewater department charges, as well as sanitation charges. - In 2017, grant revenues were received for water main replacement.
+Grant revenues decreased \$967,642 over the prior year. - Expenses increased by \$7,912 from the prior year.